macbuse/macbuse.github.io/index.md

 invitations etc) then here is a [CV](./CV.pdf).
 Just in case you are wondering why this page is on GitHub [read this](https://www.netlify.com/blog/2021/08/31/how-git-can-power-an-exciting-future-for-content-management/) and here are  [my github repos](https://github.com/macbuse)
+I've just added a [new repo](https://github.com/macbuse/FAREY_DIAGRAM/tree/main) for a project I'm working on with a student.

  I am back in France after a trip to  Oxford